tingiris/game-theory-book/README.md

 - [Draft 1.0](./drafts/DRAFT%201-0%20-%20Strategic%20Moves_%20Mastering%20Game%20Theory%20-%20v1.pdf) - Not worthy.
 Not even close.
 Too short, only 12 pages.
 - [Draft 1.1](./drafts/DRAFT%201-1%20-%20Winning%20Alone_%20Game%20Theory%20Tactics%20for%20One-Person%20Businesses.pdf) - Not worthy.
 Much longer, 166 pages.
 Starts okay but clearly written by AI.

+> NOTE: If you want to see the prompts and code I'm using to generate the book subscribe at [dabble.ai](https://dabble.ai).
+I'll be sharing the details when I get things all figured out.